Inspiaaa/Python-File-Library/README.md

    - `%TC` - Creation Time
    - `%TM` - Modified Time
    - `%TA` - Access Time
-   - `%TL` - "Least Tim" minimum time of Creation Time, Modified Time, Access Time, in case a file is corrupt
+   - `%TL` - "Least Time" minimum time of Creation Time, Modified Time, Access Time, in case a file is corrupt

 To use the Time commands you have to add a [datetime formatting code](http://strftime.org/).
 E.g.